 As microscopists and mycologists studying psilocybe spores, we’ve been working with mushroom spore syringe containers for a very long time.
 While these tools are simple, on several occasions our customers have approached us with their spores in syringe questions that simply made us say, “Oh, yeah ..I wouldn’t have known that about cubensis mushroom spores as a beginner either….and what’s a mushroom spore kit anyway?
 All valid questions.

 And thus, we’re pleased to present to you our comprehensive guide about mushroom spore syringes, presented in an easy-to-navigate Frequently-Asked-Questions (FAQ) format.
 Even if you consider yourself an experienced microscopist in mushroom syringe topics, the information contained herein will serve as a good brush-up.

-If you’re a first time buyer and you’ve never handled psilocybin spore syringes before, this is all good knowledge to have—even if it all seems a bit tedious!
-By the time you’re done reading about the psilocybin mushroom spore syringe devices, you’ll know what to expect from a high quality spore vendor.
-Whether or not you do us the honor of choosing Quality Spores for your business, we hope that you find this psilocybin spore syringe information educational and informative.
+If you’re a first time buyer and you’ve never handled psilocybin spore syringes before, this is all good knowledge to have, even if it all seems a bit tedious!
+By the time you’re done reading about the psilocybin mushroom spore syringe devices, you’ll know what to expect from a high quality mushroom spore vendors.

 What Can I Expect When I Get Spore Syringes From Quality Spores?

 This is perhaps the question we get the most often in one incarnation or another.
 What are you really getting in a magic mushroom syringe?